opdsealey/jekyll-now/_posts/2017-9-9-Getting-Started-in-Info-Sec.md

 [Link](https://www.amazon.co.uk/dp/B005LVQA9S/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1)

-Ok, so not only is reading; it also isn't free.
+Ok, so not only is it reading; it also isn't free.
 That said there is a reason this is on the list - it's pretty much the best resource for learning web application security.
 I didn't actually read this book until _after_ I'd started in info sec and I wish I'd read it before.
 The book is a cross between web application security and an experts guide to the Burp Suite (it's written by the guy that dev'd it - go figure).

 **NB**: Write your name in the front of this as it'll probably end up on your desk and end up going walking...